Dino Skender

-Dino Skender (born 10 December 1983) is a Croatian professional football manager.
-Besides Croatia, he has managed in Slovenia.
+Dino Skender (born 10 December 1983) is a Croatian professional football manager who is the manager of Latvian club Liepāja.
+Besides Croatia, he has also managed in Slovenia and Bosnia and Herzegovina.

 Managerial career

-Skender started his managerial career at the age of 33, as the head coach of the second team of NK Osijek in the Croatian Third League.
-On 30 March 2019, following the departure of Zoran Zekić, he was appointed the head coach of the first team.
-Skender was sacked from Osijek on 21 September 2019.
+Skender started his managerial career at the age of 33, as manager of the second team of Osijek in the Croatian Third League.
+On 30 March 2019, following the departure of Zoran Zekić, he was appointed manager of the first team.
+Skender was sacked by Osijek on 21 September 2019.

-On 19 June 2020, Skender was named head coach of Slovenian PrvaLiga club Olimpija Ljubljana.
+On 19 June 2020, Skender became manager of Slovenian PrvaLiga side Olimpija Ljubljana.
 After finishing second in the first part of the 2020–21 season, he was sacked on 8 January 2021 along with all of his staff members.
-Skender was again appointed as head coach of Olimpija on 12 October 2021, replacing Savo Milošević.
+He was again appointed as manager of Olimpija on 12 October 2021, replacing Savo Milošević.
 However, on 20 March 2022, he was sacked again without finishing the season, after a 1–1 home draw against Domžale.

+On 30 December 2023, Skender was announced as the new manager of Bosnian Premier League club Široki Brijeg.
+He debuted as manager in the Bosnian Cup second round on 11 February 2024, qualifying to the quarter-finals after a penalty shoot-out, following a 2–2 draw against Stupčanica Olovo.
+Following two more league victories against Sarajevo and Željezničar, Skender suffered his first defeat as Široki Brijeg manager on 2 March 2024, losing 1–0 away from home to Igman Konjic.
+He led the side to the cup semi-finals, where they were knocked out 5–2 on aggregate by Borac Banja Luka.
+On 12 May 2024, it was announced by Široki Brijeg that Skender had left the club by mutual consent, after the team's disappointing league campaign.